hssmalo/steampunkfantasy/rules.md

 **Hex** **on** **Fire**\
 When setting a hex on fire, place a smoke and fire token in the hex.
-When encountering a fire, Roll 1 die per unit base, at 6+ set that unit base on fire.
+When encountering a fire, Roll 1 die per unit, at 6+ set that unit on fire.

+**Smoke**
+Blocks line of sight and gives to-hit penalties, which stacks with other terrain features.